-- Command and mode match: The controller checks that the command source and the controller mode match. - 2.
-Start conditions OK: The controller checks whether the start conditions are OK: - If configured, the Start enable digital input is activated. - There are no active or unacknowledged alarms to prevent the genset start.
-These alarm actions prevent a genset start: - Block GB - Trip generator breaker and stop engine - Trip generator breaker and AVR and stop engine - Trip generator breaker and shutdown engine - Trip generator breaker and AVR and shutdown engine - 3.
-Crank output activated: If all the start conditions are OK, the controller activates the Crank output and a timer. - 4.
-Crank on timer expired: If Running detection is OFF after the Crank on timer runs out, the controller checks the number of start attempts: - If the maximum number of start attempts has not been reached, the controller attempts to start the genset again. - If the maximum number of start attempts has been reached, the controller activates the Start failure alarm and stops the engine.
-Running detection ON: While the start timer runs, the controller checks whether Running detection is ON. - When the controller detects that the genset is running, the genset start is complete. - 5.
+- Command and mode match: The controller checks that the command source and the controller mode match: - In AUTO mode, the power management system must send the command to start the genset.
+The controller ignores all other external commands. - In SEMI mode, the command to start the genset can come from the following: - The operator can press the push-button Start on the display unit. - The operator can use PICUS to send a genset start command. - The command can come from an external source, for example, a relay output from a PLC. - 2.
+Start conditions OK: The controller checks whether the start conditions are OK: - For a power management command, the controller is in AUTO mode. - · If configured, the Start enable digital input is activated. - There are no active or unacknowledged alarms to prevent the genset start.
+These alarm actions prevent a genset start: - Block - PMS-controlled stop - Trip generator breaker and stop engine - Trip generator breaker and shutdown engine - 3.
+Activate crank output: If all the start conditions are OK, the controller activates the Crank output and a timer. - 4.
+Crank on timer expired: If Running detection is OFF after the Crank on timer runs out, the controller checks the number of start attempts: - If the maximum number of start attempts has not been reached, the controller attempts to start the genset again. - If the maximum number of start attempts has been reached, the controller activates the Start failure alarm and stops the engine. - 5.
+Running detection ON: While the start timer runs, the controller checks whether Running detection is ON. - When the controller detects that the genset is running, the genset start is complete. - 6.
 Maximum start attempts: The controller checks the number of start attempts: - If the maximum number of start attempts has not been reached, the controller attempts to start the genset again. - If the maximum number of start attempts has been reached, the controller activates the Start failure alarm and stops the engine.